 This hind wing has a blue band, and there are also green band dots and stippling on the forewings.
 Also, the moth gets its name from the sunset-colored patches near the bottom of its hind wings—little wonder why it is often referred to as one of the most beautiful insects.

 However, the colorful wings aren't simply for the pleasure of humankind as they warn predators that the moth is toxic.

 It’s one of the prettiest moths, with a wingspan of 3 to 4.25 inches.
 The wing is colored in luminous pale lime-green or blue-green.
 The wings each have an eyespot attached to them with a band of brown.
-The hind wing also has scalloped eyespots and has beautiful long tails that aid its identification as a moth.
+The hind wing also has scalloped eyespots and beautiful long tails that aid its identification as a moth.
 Luna moth male and female species are identical, though the male has fuzzier antennae.
-The body is fat and covered with pale fur.
+The white body is fat and covered with pale fur.

 Large Agarista, otherwise known as Joseph's Coat Moth, is another of the world's most beautiful and brightly colored moths.
 It has black wings with streaks and blotches and yellow, white, blue, and red bands.
 It has a hind wing fringed with white, and the thorax - the segment between the head and abdomen is yellow.